Macroscopic-ranged proximity effect in graphite: Results and discussion

-In short, we demonstrated the induction of a macroscopic, long-range superconducting - like proximity effect in bulk graphite outfitted with superconducting current leads.
-The phenomenon manifests as resistive transitions in $4p$ transport measurements, which were taken $700$ $\mu$m - $1$ mm away from the superconducting electrodes (much above $\xi_N\approx1-2$ $\mu$m).
-Its suppression is mainly related to the breakdown of superconductivity at the current probes, thus suggesting that an unconventional superconducting proximity effect is at play.
-Our work supports the existence of intrinsic superconducting correlations in low dimensional, localized regions of pristine graphite.
-We consider edge states as possible candidates for such regions which are highly robust and always present on the surface of real samples.
-Such surface states are predicted to be an universal property of Dirac materials.
-As such, we expect other bulk Dirac materials (e.g. SnSe \cite{Sessi2016}) to present the same features reported here.
-Our observations open routes towards surface-based electronic circuitry in bulk materials regardless of their volumetric conductivity.
+In short, we demonstrated the induction of a macroscopic, long-range, superconducting - like proximity effect in bulk graphite outfitted with superconducting current leads.
+The phenomenon manifests as SC-like transitions on graphite's resistance, which was probed $700$ $\mu$m - $1$ mm away from the superconducting electrodes (much above $\xi_N\approx1-2$ $\mu$m).
+The suppression of these transitions is closely related to the breakdown of superconductivity on the current probes, thus suggesting that an unconventional superconducting proximity effect is at play.
+Our work supports the existence of intrinsic superconducting correlations in low-dimensional, localized regions of pristine graphite.
+Unfortunately, structural traits responsible for such properties could not be pinned from our measurements.
+However, results seem to discard features commonly found in the surface of graphite as their source.
+Our observations open routes towards superconducting electronic circuitry in bulk materials regardless of their volumetric conductivity.